tech-learning-collective/tech-learning-collective.github.io/donate/index.md

 columns: 1
 ---

 Tech Learning Collective graciously accepts in-kind donations in any amount to continue offering unparalleled free, by-donation, and low-cost computer classes to people of marginalized groups and politically engaged individuals in need.
-Your donation ensures we can continue to develop best-in-class educational material and support the community-owned technology projects with our partner and sister organizations.
+Your donation ensures we can continue to develop best-in-class educational material and support community-owned technology projects with our partner and sister organizations.

 [Click here to support the Tech Learning Collective with your donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PW4TUNMA53J3J&source=url):